rainycanvas/watercolor/_posts/2026-03-13-understand-paint.md

 <h2>Pigment Code</h2>

 Pigment code is a universal code to identify what's actually inside the paint.
-This isn't just for watercolor—the same codes apply to oil, gouache, acrylic, and more.
+This isn't just for watercolor - the same codes apply to oil, gouache, acrylic, and more.
 Think of paint names as the "nicknames," and the Pigment Code is the real, scientific name.

 - Normally those Pigment Code will start with a P for 'Pigment'.
 But it could start with B (Base), D (Dye) or N (Natural).
 - The second letter represents color family: Y = Yellow, R = Red, O = Orange, V = Violet, G = Green, Br = Brown, Bk = Black, W = Wihtie.